amanpanditap/Python_Projects/README.md

 ## 10) Reminder
 Get a reminder on your desktop as per your wish with a beep sound!

+## 11) Python - Simple Math Interpreter

+An interpreter, written from scratch in Python, that can evaluate simple math calculations.

+This is useful for learning how computers process human-readable text and is a great first step to creating your own programming language, data language, etc.

+The user input is analyzed in two sections of code called the lexer and parser, before finally being interpreted by the interpreter.

+- Run: `python main.py`

+Credits to [CodePulse](https://www.youtube.com/channel/UCUVahoidFA7F3Asfvamrm7w) for the Simple Math interpreter written in Python

 ## 11) Soduku
 Solves the soduku puzzle and gives the output using backtracking.